evangalen/home-assistant-frontend/workshop/02-traditional-search.md

 grep -r 'console.log' ../src
 ```

-**NOTE**: during the workshop the current working directory in your command-line is expected to be `./workshop`.
+💡 **NOTE** during the workshop the current working directory in your command-line is expected to be `./workshop`.
 That's why we use `../src` (as opposed to `src`) at the end of every `grep`, `regex-search.sh`, `ast-grep` and `opengrep` command in the workshop material.

 Notice that some of the `console.log` calls are placed on multiple lines like in the `src/common/image/extract_color.ts` file.